fedimint/fedimint/docs/gateway.md

   -V, --version                    Print version information
 ```

-### mintgate
+### Mintgate

-A simple and delightful admin dashboard for everyday access and control of your Fedimint gateway.
-Currently [under development here](https://github.com/GETLN/mintgate)
+A simple and delightful dashboard for administrative access and control of your Fedimint gateway.
+Presently, Mintgate supports admin functions like:

+- Connecting new federations to the gateway
+- Depositing funds into a connected federation
+- Withdrawing funds from the federations

 ---